onecompiler/tutorials/javascript/fundamentals/data-types.md

      "id"   : 123 //object property
 };
 ```
-Let's us in-detail about Objects in further topics.
+Let's us see in-detail about Objects in further topics.

 ## Summary